Welcome to WebmasterWorld Guest from 18.104.22.168

 During the transition from the old rank to the target rank, the transition rank might cause:

 If these transitional ranking shifts are followed by what looks like a responsive action from the website, the URL or website which was previously only SUSPECTED as spam, might now be positively tagged as spam.

-That would be correct, I should have just written that in the opening post.
+Just to be clear: You did not make any changes to existing content, you just added new content?That would be correct, I should have just written that in the opening post.
 Given that Bing and Yahoo still like these pages I don't think I did anything drastically upsetting and the metrics remain virtually identical for both of them.
 I have no Google metrics to verify for these pages anymore and so I doubt it's a metrics thing.
 The rest of the site didn't suffer the same fate.

 It might be a good idea to experiment and change one or two of them back and see if it makes a difference.

 A link today is a vote for the page today.
 If you update the page tomorrow then yesterdays links are no longer as strong a vote for the 'new' content.
 It's the only thing that makes sense right now.